james-hughes1/flagpuzzle/README.md

 ## About

-More info coming soon...
+A project that helped me to learn javascript.
+You race to fit blocks into place as they fall, whilst also scoring points by answering the correct country that matches the flag.
+At the end, your score is added to a leaderboard on MongoDB which actually updates.

 ## Tools

  - **Javascript.** Used to write code that defines the functionality of the app.
  - **CSS.** Defines the styling of the website frontend.
  - **npm.** Package & dependency manager
- - **node.js & vite.** Enable Javascript code to be run on a server (and a local dev server)
+ - **node.js** Enable Javascript code to be run on a server (and a local dev server)
-    - Run `n ` to start the server.
+    - Run `npm start` to start the server.
-    - Run `npm run dev` calls on vite, running the local dev server for testing.
- - **Express.** Middleware.
+ - **Husky, ESLint & Prettier.** Continuous integration tools that ensure consistent code formatting for js.
  - **MongoDB.** Database.
  - **EJS.** Views.